-2.87 DM Policy 9 supports the implementation of Core Strategy Policy 4 Mixed Use Employment Locations and Core Strategy Strategic Site Allocations 2, 3, 4 and 5.
+- 2.60 DM Policy 9 supports the implementation of Core Strategy Policy 4 Mixed Use Employment Locations and Core Strategy Strategic Site Allocations 2, 3, 4 and 5.
 These policies deliver the approach in London Plan Policies 4.1 Developing London's Economy and 4.3 Mixed Use Development and Offices.
-DM Policy 9 is consistent with the NPPF (paragraph 14) has a central principle that all development must be sustainable, and this policy is designed to

-- ensure the future sustainability and deliverability of units in the B Use Class on these locations.
-The Council will seek to secure the delivery of the non-residential uses on sites and early thought should be given to potential end uses and users. - 2.88 MELs promote high density mixed use residential/commercial developments.
+DM Policy 9 is consistent with the NPPF's (paragraph 14) central principle that all development must be sustainable, and this policy is designed to ensure the future sustainability and deliverability of units in the B Use Class on these locations.
+The Council will seek to secure the delivery of the non-residential uses on sites and early thought should be given to potential end uses and users. - 2.61 MELs promote high density mixed use residential/commercial developments.
 They are central to implementing the Core Strategy aims for the regeneration of the Deptford/New Cross area through improving the quality of the local environment, providing new housing and facilities in a deprived area of the borough.
 The MELs are also central to the economic strategy for the borough by providing new buildings capable of attracting and accommodating a wide variety of new and established businesses on sites in industrial use which no longer provided a good quality environment for businesses to prosper, poor quality buildings and a low job density.
-The Council will expect to see a high proportion of smaller business units provided on these sites for growth sectors identified in the ELS such as creative industries, and business support services and food manufacturing in line with the aims in the Core Strategy. - 2.89 Flexibly specified buildings are considered essential to ensure the long term sustainability of employment uses on these sites.
+The Council will expect to see a high proportion of smaller business units provided on these sites for growth sectors identified in the ELS such as creative industries, and business support services and food manufacturing in line with the aims in the Core Strategy. - 2.62 Flexibly specified buildings are considered essential to ensure the long term sustainability of employment uses on these sites.
 Flexible buildings will allow the reconfiguration of internal space to suit new occupiers with different space requirements and also allow the retention of existing businesses occupying the premises to expand in situ.
 This could also include, for example, full height delivery doors, and being able to site additional delivery doors to enable subdivision of buildings and/or reallocation of space to the requirements of new users.
-An internal fit out to an appropriate level rather than provision of a 'core' and 'shell' will also be considered necessary to ensure the deliverability and long term sustainability of employment uses in these locations by ensuring that these buildings are attractive to new occupiers. - 2.90 The ELS has identified clusters of industries that represent growth sectors in the local economy The sites that have received proposals for development to date have not necessarily reached the 20% requirement of built floorspace to be within the B Use Class, but have proposed alternative forms of employment generating use in order to achieve a vibrant and sustainable development that meets the overall aims of the Core Strategy.
+An internal fit out to an appropriate level rather than provision of a 'core' and 'shell' will also be considered necessary to ensure the deliverability and long term sustainability of employment uses in these locations by ensuring that these buildings are attractive to new occupiers.
+In implementing this policy requirement, the Council, in consultation with the applicant, will give careful consideration to the needs of potential end users for the premises being provided as part of the development, and will take into account all relevant circumstances when assessing the level of fit-out that will need to be provided. - 2.63 The ELS has identified clusters of industries that represent growth sectors in the local economy.
+The sites that have received proposals for development to date have not necessarily reached the 20% requirement of built floorspace to be within the B Use Class, but have proposed alternative forms of employment generating use in order to achieve a vibrant and sustainable development that meets the overall aims of the Core Strategy.
 The ELS provided a strong case for the viability of a requirement for 20% of the floorspace to be within the B Use Class which would support growth sectors in the local economy and would not wish to see the B Use Class elements on these sites diluted further.

-2.12 Local employment locations
+2.10 Local employment locations